jiwoos/RetinaScan/README.md

 ### Objectives:
 An app that displays an object that occupies the same proportion of user’s retina regardless of the distance between the device and the user’s eyes.

+This app requires iPhone, iPad devices with iOS 16.0.

 <br />

 ## How to Launch the App: